Our16bitwars/Hi/README.md

 Also i won't tolerate any hate towards me or my friends/beloved

 I WON'T join parties.
 I'm on a party alredy with mah friends and beloved.

+If i stop talking, im not mad at you.
+Its just my social battery at zero, takes a bit to recharge so be patient..

 -------------------